Set and schedule app pricing

 By default, the options you select above will apply to all markets in which your app is offered.
 You can optionally change the price for one or more markets, either by choosing a different price tier or entering a free-form price in the market’s local currency.

-Customers on Windows 8 will always see the app at its Base price, even if you select a different price for their market.
+If your previously-published app supports Windows 8, those customers will always see the app at its Base price, even if you select a different price for their market.

 To change the price for specific markets, click Select markets for base price override.
 The Market selection pop-up window will appear, listing all of the markets in which you’ve chosen to make your app available.
 (If you excluded any markets in the Markets section, those markets won't be available.)